muradyan/markdown-based-presentation-template/README.md

 *NOTE:* that you need to have npm, nodejs already installed.

+This command

+```
+./node_modules/.bin/grunt
+```

-This command will create the
+will generate the following files:

 - html/slides/index.html - slides (can be converted to pdf from google-chrome)
 - html/doc/src/doc.html - the documentation
 - pdf/doc.pdf - the pdf version of the documentation

-```
-./node_modules/.bin/grunt
-```

 This command will watch and build if there are changes on either of the sources